oracle/graal/docs/reference-manual/native-image/guides/specify-class-initialization.md

     - Java in the Cloud with GraalVM by Alina Yurenko
     - Bootiful Spring Boot 3 by Josh Long
     - Spring I/O 2023 - Keynote
-    ./buildtime-parser  0.00s user 0.00s system 46% cpu 0.017 total
+    ./runtime-parser  0.00s user 0.01s system 44% cpu 0.021 total
     ```
+    The application parses the XML data at runtime.

-    Check the file size, which should be 13M:
+    Check the file size which should be 19M:
     ```
-    du -sh buildtime-parser
+    du -sh runtime-parser
     ```

-5. Next, build a new native executable that excludes the static initializer from being initialized at build time, and provides a different name to differentiate from the previous build:
+5. Next, build a native executable initializing `SaxXMLParser` at build time, and providing a different name for the output file to differentiate from the previous build:
     ```bash
-    native-image --initialize-at-run-time=SaxXMLParser -o runtime-parser SaxXMLParser
+    native-image --initialize-at-build-time=SaxXMLParser -o buildtime-parser SaxXMLParser
     ```

 6. Run the second executable and `time` the results for comparison:
     ```bash
-    time ./runtime-parser
+    time ./buildtime-parser
     ```
     This time you should see something similar to this:
     ```